gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 [Demo Here](https://gkjohnson.github.io/threejs-sandbox/custom-mipmap-generation/)

 **TODO**
-- Understand how a non power of two texture mipmap should be generated ([reference](https://www.nvidia.com/en-us/drivers/np2-mipmapping/))
+- Understand how a non power of two texture mipmap should be generated ([reference](https://www.nvidia.com/en-us/drivers/np2-mipmapping/)).
+Use weighted samples.
+For something like a depth texture that requires a max of all values the map should return the max of even partially covered pixels.

 # Use